-"Against the Grain" by psyberartist, courtesy
+"Against the Grain" by psyberartist, courtesy of Flickr Creative Commo |

 I'm all about going with the flow of things.
 Of late, that flow has been directing me to a greater exploration of pranayama, or the varied breathing exercises of yoga.
 More accurately translated, pranayama refers to the "extension of the life force."
 How appropriate, since the various forms of pranayama encourage the practitioner to draw out and extend the breath.